t-sin/cl-system-font/README.md

 - font name
 - font families (this may be multiple values)
 - font styles (this may be multiple values)
+- font spacing (like proportional, monospaced or something)
 - supported languages (this may be multiple values)

 ## References